darthjamil/goodviews/architecture/Overview.md

 that involves things like search, auto-updated lists, ML reccos.
 All of that is high-cost to build.
 So we'll start with
 - some blank-ish unauthenticated homepage
-- and possibly with the ability to browse by genre

 Then we'll move to things that don't require movie data
 - authentication (Google Sign-In)